mhidper/talvi/README.md

-# TALVI - Terms of Trade Analysis for Latin America and Vulnerable Economies
+# Terms of Trade Analysis for Latin America and Vulnerable Economies

 ## 🎯 Overview